getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Quality Attenuation provides a mathematically rigorous foundation for network quality assessment and it can capture the ability of a network to satisfy a variety of application needs.
 However, interpreting its raw distributional outputs and component decompositions can be difficult, especially for application developers and end-users who might be primarily interested in understanding whether specific applications will perform adequately.

-The QoO framework is specifically designed to address this limitation by translating the results of the underlying network performance measurements, i.e., latency distributions and packet loss rates, into intuitive percentage scores that directly relate the measured network conditions to application-specific performance requirements in an understandable and unambiguous way.
+The QoO framework is specifically designed to address this limitation by translating the results of the underlying network performance measurements, i.e., latency distributions and packet loss ratios, into intuitive percentage scores that directly relate the measured network conditions to application-specific network performance requirements in an understandable and unambiguous way.
 To that end, the design of the QoO framework is motivated by the needs of three distinct stakeholder groups -- end-users, application developers, and network operators -- and bridges the gap between the technical aspects of network performance and the practical needs of those who depend on it.

 End-users need network quality metrics that are understandable and that relate as directly as possible to application performance, such as video smoothness, web page load times, or gaming responsiveness.